 Haskell, Caml,

 Object-oriented methodologies are an extension of modular ones, the additional ingredient being inheritance.
-With this ingredient, the code can refer directly ot kinds of interactive things.
+With this ingredient, the code can refer directly to kinds of interactive things.

-In object-oriented programming, concepts are modelled in code directly using the ideas of classes and inheritance.
+In object-oriented programming, concepts are modeled in code directly using the ideas of classes and inheritance.
 A particular member of a class is called an object.

 Booch, G. “Object-Oriented Development.”